bonsai-rx/docs/articles/reactive-min.md

 ### Examples

-Use `Min` to report the minimum value at the end of the sequence.
+Use `Min` to report the smallest value at the end of the sequence.

 :::workflow
 ![Min Example](../workflows/reactive-min-example.bonsai)